abdulghanialjuhi/Code-Test/README.md

-I will add details about the multi-tenant architecture and the tests for authentication and authorization.
-Here's the updated version of the README:

----

 # Kafka Consumer/Producer with NestJS

 This repository contains a **NestJS** application that integrates **Kafka** for managing message consumers and producers using the KafkaJS library.
 It showcases how to build, test, and manage message flows.